MayarElSergany/Game-Store-Using-Vue.js/README.md

 npm run serve
 ```
 Game Store Website consists three pages:
-First: Home Page
+-First: Home Page

-Second: Details of the game
+-Second: Details of the game

-Thrid: Specification of a game
+-Thrid: Specification of a game

 Home Page consists of navbar that has a logo to direct to Home Page, Search bar that appears when hovering on the icon of search, Three dots to toggle down a form as it has Most Popular Games Section also Most Recommendation Games Section.